DUE TO COVID-19 RESTRICTIONS, THIS IS NOT CURRENTLY TAKING PLACE BUT IS PLANNED TO RESTART ONCE THESE RESTRICTIONS ARE LIFTED.

 What is the Groove Generation Project?

 The Groove Generation Project is a cluster initiative, set up with 7 schools in the Guiseley area including Tranmere Park Primary School, Guiseley Infants, Queensway Primary, Rawdon St Peter’s, Yeadon Westfield Juniors, Yeadon Westfield Infants, and St Peter and Paul’s Primary Schools.
 We work together to provide after school music provision; by pooling resources and applying collectively for funding we can create better musical opportunities for children.
 The hubs (where the sessions are held) are Tranmere Park, Queensway and Yeadon Westfield Juniors.
-We are funded by Leeds Music Education Partnership, the Outer North West Area Comittee Activities Fund and participating schools.
+We are funded by Leeds Music Education Partnership and participating schools.

 To bring rich inclusive musical opportunities to primary school children in the cluster, increasing engagement in school, training young music leaders to cascade music & music tech skills, and bring children together from schools in the district to make and perform music together.

 What musical opportunities do we provide?